 In the middle of the school year, you’ll want to capture a snapshot of your students’ current writing abilities so that you can design lessons based on your students’ needs.
 This winter writing activity helps you do just that!
 Students will write a paragraph on the winter season.
-You can continue to track your students’ progress using the spring, summer, and autumn writing activities as well.
+You can continue to track your students’ progress using the spring writing, summer writing, and autumn writing activities as well.
 This resource is part of the seasonal writing bundle.
 At the end of the school year, you’ll have four writing samples that show your students’ growth in writing.

 How this Winter Writing Activity will Help your Students:

 This winter writing activity will help your students by…

 - offering them an opportunity to practice their writing skills

 - inviting them to write about a high-interest topic

 - showing them how much they have grown as writers since the fall

 How this Winter Writing Activity will Help You as a Teacher: